pswpswpsw/pswpswpsw.github.io/_pages/about.md

 * **Ph.D. openings** in scientific machine learning, reduced-order modeling.
 Graduate students should apply directly to the RPI Graduate Admissions

-* **Undergraduate & M.S. students** looking for research opportunities can email **pans2@rpi.edu** with their interests and any relevant coursework or research experience.
+* **Undergraduate & M.S. students at RPI** looking for research opportunities can email **pans2@rpi.edu** with their interests and any relevant coursework or research experience.

 ## Announcements